jekyllgrim/ZScript_Basics/17_HUD_and_statusbar.md

 }
 ```

-The `DrawMainBar()` and `DrawFullScreenStuff()` functions are not drawing functions like `DrawImage()`; instead they're simple void functions added to better structure the drawing.
+The `DrawMainBar()` and `DrawFullScreenStuff()` functions are not drawing functions like `DrawImage()`; instead they're simple *custom* void functions added to better structure the drawing.
 You don't *have* to do it — there's nothing stopping you from shoving everything inside different code blocks in `Draw()` — but it's recommended to do something similar just to keep things more sensible.
 Of course, it's up to you how to structure and name those functions.

 The actual drawing is covered in more detail in the next subchapter.